 I live in a community of weather-watchers.

 Their plans have four parts- one for each season of the year.
 The minutiae of the weeks and the days are filled in as they come, of course, but there always arises an inscrutable problem.
-A butterfly flaps his wings in a far-off country and the reverberations shake a chunk of ice loose from an arctic glacier.
+A butterfly flaps her wings in a far-off country and the reverberations shake a chunk of ice loose from an arctic glacier.
 Then, a storm smashes into the Canadian coast until slow-moving rain clouds swing south.
 Such is the delicately complex spectacle known as the weather, and with a bone-deep intensity these weather-watchers want to look behind the impenetrable curtain.

 A few seasons ago a grey-haired weather-watcher sat in his pickup while a field flooded.
 He had bought the field around the time the American flag reached the moon, and after a decade it helped him buy another.
 Ninety-eight acres, once the site of sleepy sowing and sweaty reaping, transformed into a swamp.
 It was a loss that meant more losses.
 Professional weather-watchers, with half-hidden grins, declared the three-day event to be a “thousand-year flood,” and thought themselves lucky to study such a piece of meteorological history, when a stalled frontal boundary met waves of moist air.
 The grey-haired weather-watcher, with a half-hidden smile, sat with his wife and pondered the mist that appears for a little while and then vanishes.